 To make that work for you, the Doggie Dan training system lays out some basic keys for your success.

 Whether you are training your dog for basic obedience or you are training him for hunting, there are a few secrets to success.
 When you follow these rules, you will end up with an obedient dog and a wonderful bond with him.

 Win Your Dog’s Mind

 Most important, keep in mind that your dog is not a person.
-He is a canine, a decendent from wolves.
+He is a canine, a descendent from wolves.

-Your dog understands his world differently than you do.
-Gestures and body language are more important than words to a puppy or dog.
+Your dog does not see the world the same as you do.
+Gestures and body language are more important than words to your puppy or dog.

 In fact, there are four events in the wolf pack that extremely important to the pack.
 These events determine who is in charge and how the others follow the leader’s commands or wishes.
 Simply by altering the way you act during these events, will put you in charge and your puppy or dog in the submissive or obedient position.